Pakulic/Pakulic/readme.md

 - 👀 I’m interested in culture, danse, communication, nature and technology

-- 💞️ I’m communication manager

-- 🌱 I’m currently learning web development
+- 💞️ I’m web developer and communications officer

 - 📫  You can contact me by github, linkedIn or Facebook.```